“Magdalene with the Smoking Flame” by Georges de La Tour

-“Magdalene with the Smoking Flame” by Georges de La Tour

 “Magdalene with the Smoking Flame” by Georges de La Tour depicts Mary Magdalene and was inspired by several themes popular with artists during the 1600s, such as the cult of Magdalene, melancholy and repentance.
 De La Tour, the French Baroque painter who painted this masterpiece in 1640, has given it a feeling of philosophical meditation that provides the opportunity for meditation and reflection.

 Mary Magdalene’s body is enveloped in mysterious darkness, and her face brightened only by the candle.
-On her knees is a skull and on the table are some books and a lit candle wick floating in a glass of oil.
+On her knees is a skull, and on the table are some books and a lit candle wick floating in a glass of oil.
 There is also a wooden cross and a blood-stained scourge.
-The skull represents a play on words, representing Golgotha, the place of Christ’s crucifixion as well as the Aramaic word for skull.
-All the objects in this painting are references to the themes of the repentance and the trials sent by God.
+The skull represents a play on words, representing Golgotha, the place of Christ’s crucifixion, as well as the Aramaic word for skull.
+All the objects in this painting reference the themes of the repentance and the trials sent by God.

 Georges de La Tour

 Georges de La Tour (1593 – 1652) was a French Baroque painter, who spent most of his working life in the Duchy of Lorraine, which was absorbed into France between 1641 and 1648.
-He painted mostly religious scenes lit by candlelight and specialised in Chiaroscuro compositions, using strong contrasts between light and dark.
+He painted mostly religious scenes lit by candlelight and specialized in Chiaroscuro compositions, using sharp contrasts between light and dark.

-Georges de La Tour often painted several variations on the same subjects, in addition, his son Étienne was his pupil, and distinguishing between their work in versions of La Tour’s compositions is difficult.
+Georges de La Tour often painted several variations on the same subjects.
+Also, his son Étienne was his pupil, and distinguishing between their work in versions of La Tour’s compositions is difficult.

-Chiaroscuro, in art, is the use of strong contrasts between light and dark, usually bold contrasts affecting a whole composition.
-It is also a technical term used by artists and art historians for the use of contrasts of light to achieve a sense of volume in modelling three-dimensional objects and figures.
+Chiaroscuro, in art, is the use of sharp contrasts between light and dark, usually bold contrasts affecting a whole composition.
+It is also a technical term used by artists and art historians for the use of contrasts of light to achieve a sense of volume in modeling three-dimensional objects and figures.

 Magdalene with the Smoking Flame